 Use a soft flexible tape measure (sewing tape measure) around the palm.
 Wrap it around the fullest part of your palm – excluding the thumb – as shown.

 Then measure from the tip of your middle finger to the bottom of your hand.

-Some manufacturers indicate glove size in inches while others size them by Small, Medium, Large, etc. Here’s a glove size chart to help you determine your own size:
+Some manufacturers indicate glove size in inches while others size their gloves by Small, Medium, Large, etc.

 S (7 ½ – 8)